-Weyerhaeuser says Doyle Simons will step down as CEO in January
+Weyerhaeuser says Simons will step down as CEO in January

 Weyerhaeuser said President and CEO Doyle Simons will be replaced Jan.
 1 by the leader of the company’s timberlands business, Devin Stockfish.

-Simons, who led Weyerhaeuser through its 2015 acquisition of fellow forest-products giant Plum Creek timber and relocated its headquarters from Federal Way to Seattle, will remain a senior adviser until his retirement on April 1, the company said.
+Simons, who led Weyerhaeuser through its 2015 acquisition of fellow forest-products giant Plum Creek and relocated its headquarters from Federal Way to Seattle, will remain a senior adviser until his retirement on April 1, the company said.

 Weyerhaeuser also announced other executive moves: Adrian Blocker, currently head of its wood products business, will succeed Stockfish as senior vice president of timberlands; and Keith O’Rear, leader of the company’s wood products sales and marketing organization, will replace Blocker.